Skip links

 HR degrees are best suited for learners who want to learn full-time and who are looking to enter HR as their first or second professional role with little work experience.

-Should you complete a CIPD HR Course or HR Degree?
+Should you complete a CIPD HR course or HR degree?

 • Not all degrees reach the CIPD’s standard of accreditation - your CV could still lack the CIPD qualification employers are looking for